Rocky-Mountain-Mutual-Aid-Network/rmman.org/README.md

 **Gotchas:**

 * Make sure you use the published url and not the document's edit url with the `url` attribute!
-* If the document content doesn't load an iframe will be put in it's place, this might cause issues if you have other content in the `<body>`
+* If the document content doesn't load an iframe, it will be put in it's place, this might cause issues if you have other content in the `<body>`
 * When the document is pulled from Google you'll also get the document's style sheet!